yufeizhao/yufeizhao.github.io/blog/_posts/2020-10-29-sah-sawhney-morgan.md

   <figcaption>Ashwin Sah and Mehtaab Sawhney</figcaption>
 </figure>

 Congratulations to [Ashwin Sah](http://www.mit.edu/~asah/) and [Mehtaab Sawhney](http://www.mit.edu/~msawhney/) for winning the [2021 AMS-MAA-SIAM Frank and Brennie Morgan Prize](http://www.ams.org/news?news_id=6435) for Outstanding Research in Mathematics by an Undergraduate Student!
+This is the most prestigious prize in the US for undergraduate math research (though I must say that their work far surpasses that of "undergraduate research").
-This is the first time in the prize's history that it was jointly awarded to more than one recipient.
+Also, never before has the Morgan Prize been jointly awarded to more than one recipient.

 Here is an exerpt from the prize citation:

 > The award recognizes the duo's innovative results across a broad range of topics in combinatorics, discrete geometry, and probability.